 Any student wishing to change curriculum must request a "Change of Program" form from the Registrar's Office.
-It must have the approval of the new division dean/designee or department chairperson and the signature of the current division dean/designee or department chairperson.
+It must have the approval of the new Department Chair/Designee and the signature of the current Department Chair/Designee.
 Program changes after the first week of classes will not be effective until the following semester.

 The Change of Program Policy is administered under the following criteria: